vimando/api-merchant-java/README.md

 ```

 ## Sample
-The folder "sample" contains a maven project with an sample client application.
+The folder [sample](sample) contains a maven project with a sample client application.